Malivil/TTT-Randomat-20/README.md

 - u/Grizzledude8 on Reddit for the idea for the "Social Distancing" event
 - u/haladur on Reddit for the idea for the "Zom-Bees!" event
 - u/Ill_Worry7895 on Reddit for the idea for the "Black Market Buyout", "Double-Edged Sword", "Evasive Maneuvers", "Sharing is Caring", and "Total Magnetism" events
+- u/iStxr on Reddit for the idea for the "Delayed Reaction" event
 - u/LegateLaurie on Reddit for the idea for the "Shh...
 It's a Secret!" event
 - u/Mad_Hatt3r on Reddit for the idea for the "Don't be so Sensitive" event
 - u/MysticBloodWolf on Reddit for the idea for the "Big Head Mode", "Rock, Paper, Scissors", and "Run For Your Life!" events